Bob Ferguson (musician): Early life and education

 Ferguson was born in Willow Springs, Missouri, the third son of John Carl and Mary Willie Boles Ferguson.
 His brothers were John Carl, Alan Claude, and Paul Eugene.
 John Carl attended the United States Naval Academy and graduated in 1944.
 Alan Claude became a renowned forest ranger.
 Paul Eugene, as an enlisted sailor, witnessed many Pacific Proving Grounds atomic tests while aboard the USS Estes.
 The Fergusons have a rich legacy including ancestors whom participated in the American Revolution.

 While in high school, Ferguson was a typesetter at the local newspaper, a fire tower lookout for the U.S. Forest Service, and a member of the Missouri State Guard during World War II.
 After graduating from high school in 1945, he entered the U.S. Army.
 He attained the rank of sergeant and served as a radioman for two winters in Alaska.
 He tested military equipment under Arctic conditions.
 He went on to study at Southwest Missouri State University.

 After discharge from the Army, Ferguson went out West and worked for the U.S. Forest Service as a fire tower lookout and trail crew boss.
 He also worked as a laborer in the wheat fields and a typesetter for the newspaper in Moses Lake, Washington.
 He led the Boy Scout Troop from that city to the Boy Scout Jamboree at Valley Forge, Pennsylvania, in 1950.

-Ferguson then entered Washington State College, Pullman, Washington, under the GI Bill and earned a BS in Speech.
+Ferguson then entered Washington State College, Pullman, Washington, under the G.I.
+Bill and earned a BS degree in Speech.
 He specialized in radio and television production.

-While in college, Ferguson joined a U.S. Marine Reserve unit.
+While in college, Ferguson joined a Marine Forces Reserve unit.
 He was called to duty during the Korean War (1950–1952).
-Ferguson served as a Drill Instructor at the Marine Corps Recruit Depot San Diego and producer of Marine training motion pictures.
+Ferguson served as a drill instructor at Marine Corps Recruit Depot San Diego and producer of Marine training motion pictures.